 - I have accepted each of my children’s strengths and weaknesses and I help them learn how to use their talents to succeed at their goals.

-The intention of a helicopter parent is not all bad.
+The intention of helicopter parenting is not all bad.
 We love our children and want to protect them.
 So how can you know if you are being a supportive and a loving parent or one that hovers?
 It often depends on the child’s age and the circumstances.

 - Do I allow my child to make age-appropriate decisions?